Step-by-Step Instructions

 Rebar Exception

 In the recycling industry, "clean concrete" typically allows rebar and wire mesh.
-Recyclers use magnets to separate metal, so reinforced concrete is still considered clean and recyclable.
+Recyclers separate metal with magnets, so reinforced concrete is still considered clean and recyclable.
 Wood, plastic, and trash are the actual contaminants.

 Important Considerations

 Heavy 10-Yard vs Standard 10-Yard: Not all 10-yard dumpsters are the same.
 Heavy material dumpsters (Low-Boys) have shorter walls and reinforced construction to handle up to 10 tons.
 Standard 10-yard dumpsters max out at 4 tons.
-Always specify "heavy material" or "concrete" when ordering.
+Specify "heavy material" or "concrete" when ordering so you get the right container.

-Keep loads clean: The difference between clean and mixed waste pricing can be hundreds of dollars.
+Keep loads clean: The price gap between clean and mixed waste can reach hundreds of dollars.
 Before demolition, remove any wood trim, plastic fixtures, or debris from the area.
-A few minutes of prep can save significant money.
+A few minutes of prep saves significant money.
+In our experience, this is the single best way to cut your total disposal cost on a concrete project.

-Driveway placement: Heavy dumpsters can damage asphalt driveways and lawns.
-Request plywood placement under the dumpster to distribute weight, or place it on an existing concrete surface.
+Driveway placement: Heavy dumpsters can crack asphalt driveways and sink into lawns.
+Request plywood under the dumpster to distribute weight, or place it on an existing concrete surface.
+If you have the option, placing the dumpster on the section of concrete you're about to remove is the smartest move since you won't care about cracks there.

 Permits: Many municipalities require permits for dumpsters placed on public streets.
 Check with your local government before scheduling delivery.

 Fill level: Unlike standard dumpsters, heavy material dumpsters are often weight-limited before they're volume-limited.
-A 10-yard dumpster full of concrete weighs roughly 15 tons—exceeding the 10-ton limit.
+A 10-yard dumpster full of concrete weighs roughly 15 tons, well past the 10-ton limit.
 The estimator accounts for this by calculating based on weight, not volume.

 Frequently Asked Questions